-Mr. Thiagarajan was also key to the nightlife and dining scene in Melbourne and Shanghai at the turn of the century.
-In 1999 in Melbourne, he led the launch of a 20,000-square feet club, SALT, after which he consulted other F&B businesses there.
-Six years on, he left for Shanghai to revamp a struggling international supper club concept, Le Fabrique – in just one year, he made it profitable and assisted the shareholders in the successful sale of the club.
+Mr. Thiagarajan was also part of the nightlife and dinning scene in Melbourne and Shanghai at the turn of the century.
+In 1999 in Melbourne, he led the launch of a 20,000-square feet nightclub, SALT, after which he consulted other F&B and Nightlife businesses there.
+Six years on, he left for Shanghai to revamp a struggling international supper club concept, Le Fabrique – with just over a year, he managed to stabilize the business and assisted the shareholders in the successful sale of the club.

-The 45-year-old industry expert is sharp and his concise strategies have made declining businesses profitable again.
-In 2016, he became the Chief Executive Officer (CEO) of Harry’s, Singapore’s largest chain of bar and dining establishments with 21 establishments.
-During this year, he launched five Harry’s as the group won the distinguished Outstanding Brands Award 2016 in the Bar and Dining Category of Asia’s Enterprise BRAND awards.
+The 46-year-old industry player is sharp and his concise strategies have made declining businesses profitable again.
+In 2016, he became the Chief Executive Officer (CEO) of Harry’s, Singapore’s largest chain of bar and dining establishments with 22 stores locally.
+The group won the distinguished Outstanding Brands Award 2016 in the Bar and Dining Category of Asia’s Enterprise BRAND awards.
 In 2019, Harry’s was awarded the Influential Top Brand 2019 – Bar and Dining category at the 2019 Asia CEO Summit.

-While focused on improving profitability, Nasen is also working on regional expansion plans within Asia.
-Harry’s currently has 4 stores in India and 3 stores in Myanmar today.
+While focused on improving profitability, Nasen is also working on regional expansion plans through franchising within Asia.
+Harry’s currently has a franchise model with 3 stores operating in Yangon,

-On a personal capacity, Nasen contributes to the business industry as an Executive Committee Member (Vice-President) of The Singapore Nightlife Business Association (SNBA).
-In 2020, he will be enrolled as a Board Member of The Singapore River Organization (SRO).
+On a personal capacity, Nasen contributes to the business industry as the Vice-President of The Singapore Nightlife Business Association (SNBA) and a Board Member of Singapore River One (SRO).